Radiology: Computed tomography

 CT imaging uses X-rays in conjunction with computing algorithms to image the body.

-In CT, an X-ray tube opposite an X-ray detector (or detectors) in a ring-shaped apparatus rotate around a patient, producing a computer-generated cross-sectional image (tomogram).
+In CT, an X-ray tube opposite an X-ray detector (or detectors) in a ring-shaped apparatus rotates around a patient, producing a computer-generated cross-sectional image (tomogram).
 CT is acquired in the axial plane, with coronal and sagittal images produced by computer reconstruction.
 Radiocontrast agents are often used with CT for enhanced delineation of anatomy.
 Although radiographs provide higher spatial resolution, CT can detect more subtle variations in attenuation of X-rays (higher contrast resolution).
 CT exposes the patient to significantly more ionizing radiation than a radiograph.

+A modern diagnostic imaging suite in Navi Mumbai, India, featuring a computed tomography (CT) scanner utilized for specialized cranial, abdominal, and angiographic medical evaluations.

-Spiral multidetector CT uses 16, 64, 254 or more detectors during continuous motion of the patient through the radiation beam to obtain fine detail images in a short exam time.
-With rapid administration of intravenous contrast during the CT scan, these fine detail images can be reconstructed into three-dimensional (3D) images of carotid, cerebral, coronary or other arteries.
+Spiral multidetector CT uses 16, 64, 254, or more detectors during continuous motion of the patient through the radiation beam to obtain fine detail images in a short exam time.
+With rapid administration of intravenous contrast during the CT scan, ...these fine detail images can be reconstructed into three-dimensional (3D) images of carotid, cerebral, coronary or other arteries.

 The introduction of computed tomography in the early 1970s revolutionized diagnostic radiology by providing front-line clinicians with detailed images of anatomic structures in three dimensions.
 CT scanning has become the test of choice in diagnosing some urgent and emergent conditions, such as cerebral hemorrhage, pulmonary embolism (clots in the arteries of the lungs), aortic dissection (tearing of the aortic wall), appendicitis, diverticulitis, and obstructing kidney stones.
-Before the development of CT imaging, risky and painful exploratory surgery was often the only way to obtain a definitive diagnosis of the cause of severe abdominal pain which could not be otherwise ascertained from external observation.
+Before the development of CT imaging, risky and painful exploratory surgery was often the only way to obtain a definitive diagnosis of the cause of severe abdominal pain, which could not be otherwise ascertained from external observation.
 Continuing improvements in CT technology, including faster scanning times and improved resolution, have dramatically increased the accuracy and usefulness of CT scanning, which may partially account for increased use in medical diagnosis.